 Ide watched Fabian walking unsteadily down his driveway towards the builders in the backyard.
 He hadn’t dressed properly.
-He had no underwear on and his track pants were ripped so that anyone who looked, perhaps it was impossible not to look, could see Fabian’s backside.
+He had no underwear on and his track pants were ripped so that anyone who looked (perhaps, it was impossible not to look) could see his backside.
 Somehow, it was still a good looking backside for all that Fabian had put his body through in recent years.
 There was no point telling Fabian that he hadn’t dressed properly.
 He was too sick.
 Along the way, things like dignity get lost.

 When Fabian stumbled back into the house, the builder turned to Ide, “I don’t know why we are building this bloody pool.
 He’s only going to fall into it in a drunken stupor and drown himself!”
 Ide said nothing.
 They all knew that the possibility of that happening was all too real.

 Ide hated alcohol and drugs.
-They are the sly deceivers floating in like a party and then way outstaying their welcome.
+They are the sly deceivers, thought Ide, floating in like a party and then way outstaying their welcome.
 The longer they stay, the less their hosts can see them.
 For many, it becomes a dependency.
 The dependent always says that it has no adverse effect on them.
 Every medication has a side effect.
 For some, it becomes an addiction.
 Its deadly hold then becomes a very serious fight for survival.
 It will take everything.
 Ide wanted to shout to the world, Get out of here you foul destroyer.
 I see what you are doing.
 She couldn’t because the rest of the world had already embraced them like a trusted friend.
 To Ide, the thought of putting a poisonous substance into one’s body with the intention of losing one’s normal state of awareness seemed very foreign.
-Perhaps she came from a different place.

 A few weeks later, Fabian changed his mind.
 He went to rehab.
-Further on, the time it took for him to start drinking after rehab visits became longer and the time it took to go back to rehab after relapses became shorter.
+Later on, the time it took for him to start drinking after rehab visits became longer.
+The time it took to go back to rehab after relapses became shorter.
 He was not in the death zone for so long.
 He was getting better.

 Ide didn’t bother to hide the relief in her voice, “The only thing that matters is that you are getting better now.”